 option 2.
 You can stay in town of Minca overnight (or nights if you prefer) and then take of to my farm.

 1. Take mototaxi straight to my farm.
 Ask driver to take you to "Finca de Juan Carlos in Bellavista" ask to be dropped off at "Sendero Las Moras" (Blackberry Path).
 Take the path and you arrive to the farm- $20,000 COP.

 2. Take mototaxi to "La Y" (The Y- a road split) and hike up 45 minutes up the hill towards Cerro Kennedy.
 Arrive to a sign that says "Sendero Las Moras"... $15,000 COP

 3. Take mototaxi to "Campano" walk up to my farm for 90 minutes, follow directions from previous options. $10,000 COP

 4. Hire no mototaxi at all.
 Hike for 6 hours to my farm.
 FREE!!

 We are smokers

-5 hours per day of field work, cooperate with kitchen tasks
+5 hours per day of FIELD tasks

 Please log in and visit this profile to leave your feedback.